Dr. Alberto Canarini

 Ecologist - Researcher

-I am primarily an ecologist.
-I obtained my PhD in soil science at The University of Sydney and I am now working as a Post-Doc at the University of Vienna.
-I have always been interested in human impacts (and climate change) on ecosystems and therefore I was dedicated to understanding the functioning of ecosystems.
+I have always been interested in human impacts (and climate change) on nature and therefore I was dedicated to understanding the functioning of natural and agro-ecosystems.

 Climate change effects on grasslands